shred/pyquaero/docs/index.md

     Neither the _pyquaero_ developers nor Aqua Computer GmbH & Co.
 KG can be held liable for any damage caused by this software.

     It is strongly recommended to use only the official software!

+## Supported Firmware Versions

+* 2100: Current status can be read almost fully.
+Settings are incomplete and won't decode data source and page type.
+Customizable strings are complete.
+Internal clock can be set.
+* 1036: Current status and settings can be read almost fully.
+Customizable strings are complete.
+Internal clock can be set.

+Other firmware versions may work as well, but require some tweaking at the source code.
+If you was able to add support for other firmware versions, please send in a pull request!

 ## Installation